 The researchers used the results of a previous study of neuronal patterns activated for specific emotions and tried to match them with the imaging obtained from their subjects.
 Based on the MRI, the success rate of predicting the emotion felt by the subjects compared to their subjective statement was 75%.
 This is a very high percentage for prediction of emotion based on the MRI scans.

 In his book “Emotional Equations,” Chip Conley offers an interesting point of view to help people understand what emotions are.
-He writes about the emotions in a mathematical and logical language, creating emotional of equations.
+He writes about the emotions in a mathematical and logical language, creating equations with emotions.
 Of course, the author does not validate these equations as having a scientific basis, but gives us a perspective, his perspective.

 The equations I have selected from the author’s work are as follows:

 The first equation that appears in the book is this: Emotions = Life.
-I totally agree with the equal sign between life and emotuion.
+I totally agree with the equal sign between life and emotion.
 The fact that we have emotions means we’re alive.
-The emotion guide our lives, decisions, relationships and give them meaning.
+The emotions guide our lives, decisions, relationships and give them meaning.